Power Systems 1 & 2 Socket Scale-Out Servers

 IBM Power S822L: Affordable and optimized for Linux environments, a 2-socket (up to 24 POWER8 processor cores) server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.

-IBM Power S824L: Leverage OpenPOWER technology, designed specifically to support the unique requirements of dual Nvidia Graphics Processing Unit (GPU) accelerators, this (2-socket up to 24 POWER8 processor cores) server offers the potential for dramatic accelerations of targeted technical computing, big data and Java™ workloads.
+IBM Power S824L: Leverage OpenPOWER technology, designed specifically to support the unique requirements of dual NVIDIA Graphics Processing Unit (GPU) accelerators, this (2-socket up to 24 POWER8 processor cores) server offers the potential for dramatic accelerations of targeted technical computing, big data and Java™ workloads.

 Linux – Extending the value of POWER to industry-standard Linux

-Red Hat (RHEL), SUSE (SLES) and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Red Hat (RHEL), SUSE (SLES) and Canonical (Ubuntu) distributions of Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
 Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux provides a scalable, optimized and cost competitive alternative to running Linux on commodity x86 servers.